Frozen zoo

+Overview

 The first frozen zoo was established at the San Diego Zoo by pathologist Kurt Benirschke in 1972.
 At the time there was no technology available to make use of the collection, but Benirschke believed such technology would be developed in the future.
 The frozen zoo idea was later supported in Gregory Benford's 1992 paper proposing a Library of Life.
 Zoos such as the San Diego Zoo and research programs such as the Audubon Center for Research of Endangered Species cryopreserve genetic material in order to protect the diversity of the gene pool of endangered species, or to provide for a prospective reintroduction of such extinct species as the Tasmanian tiger and the mammoth.

 Gathering material for a frozen zoo is rendered simple by the abundance of sperm in males.
 Sperm can be taken from an animal following death.
 The production of eggs, which in females is usually low, can be increased through hormone treatment to obtain 10–20 oocytes, dependent on the species.
 Some frozen zoos prefer to fertilize eggs and freeze the resulting embryo, as embryos are more resilient under the cryopreservation process.
 Some centers also collect skin cell samples of endangered animals or extinct species.
 The Scripps Research Institute has successfully made skin cells into cultures of special cells called induced pluripotent stem cells (IPS cells).
 It is theoretically possible to make sperm and egg cells from these IPS cells.

 Several animals whose cells were preserved in frozen zoos have been cloned to increase the genetic diversity of endangered species, as of 2021.
 One attempt to clone an extinct species was made in 2003; the newborn Pyrenean ibex died of a development disorder which may have been linked to the cloning, and there are not enough genetic samples in frozen zoos to re-create a breeding Pyrenean ibex population.